-- (a) The affordability analysis will review the comparative affordability of each Solution over the first nine years of the appraisal period. - (b) The scoring methodology to be adopted in the evaluation of affordability at the ISDS stage is to derive a mean of the nominal cost of each Solution and then score each Solution in relation to its position to this mean. - (c) Participants should note that it is currently the Council's intention to continue to use this mean in the Affordability evaluation of submissions made in later stages of the procurement process (for example the Final Tender evaluation). - (d) The affordability score for a particular Solution is calculated based on the percentage deviation of its nominal cost from the mean.
-A deviation 25% or greater above the Mean will score 0, a deviation 25% or less below the Mean will score 10, with a three-part linear scoring mechanism in-between (as set out in A4.1.1). - (e) If required, Adjustments will be made to this nominal cost in the same way as the Economic Cost as detailed above.
+This is calculated as the average of three values - each of the two CFT bids and the average of the ISDS bids.
+Each bid will then be scored in relation to its position to this mean.

+(c) The affordability score for a particular Solution is calculated based on the percentage deviation of its nominal cost from the mean.
+A deviation 25% or greater above the Mean will score 0, a deviation 25% or less below the Mean will score 10, with a three-part linear scoring mechanism in-between (as set out above in A4.1.1). (d) If required, Adjustments will be made to this nominal cost in the same way as the Economic Cost as detailed above.